 7. Complete the Legal Forms (Don’t Skip These!)

-Affiliate marketers are considered independent contractors, so networks need your tax information before approving you.
+Affiliate marketers are considered independent contractors, so affiliate networks need your tax information before approving you.

 It takes: